-Where it is not possible for the staff member who witnessed the incident to complete the Job Seeker Incident Report, another staff member should do so on their behalf.
+Where it is not possible for the staff member who witnessed the incident to complete the Incident Report, another staff member should do so on their behalf.

-The Department's IT Systems allows a Job Seeker Incident Report to be backdated up to 14 calendar days.
-If Providers are unable to record an incident in the Department's IT Systems due to technical issues, Providers must notify the Department as soon as possible and create a Job Seeker Incident Report in the Department's IT Systems at the earliest opportunity.
+The Department's IT Systems allows an Incident Report to be backdated up to 14 calendar days.
+If Providers are unable to record an incident in the Department's IT Systems due to technical issues, Providers must notify the Department as soon as possible and create an Incident Report in the Department's IT Systems at the earliest opportunity.

-- When recording a Job Seeker Incident Report, you can select multiple options in the following sections: - What is the nature of the incident? e.g. Actual + Threat Provider + Threat Other - What type of incident occurred? e.g. Assault Weapon + Abuse + Behaviour + Property - 'Comments (optional)' It is highly recommended to include comments in the Job Seeker Incident Report as this will assist Providers and Services Australia staff to manage the safety and wellbeing of staff, other Participants and the general public.
+- When recording an Incident Report, you can select multiple options in the following sections: - What is the nature of the incident? e.g. Actual + Threat Provider + Threat Other - What type of incident occurred? e.g. Assault Weapon + Abuse + Behaviour + Property - 'Comments' Providers must include comments in the Incident Report as this will assist Providers and Services Australia staff to manage the safety and wellbeing of staff, other Participants and the general public.
 It will also assist with post-incident servicing of the Participant.